vladigleba/vladigleba.github.io/posts/gospel/god.md

 All God has to do is speak and atoms are immediately created in obedience to His word!
 And after its been created, all of nature is just as eager to obey her Maker.

-## Do the galaxies have anything to say about Him?
+## Do the heavens have anything to say about Him?

 > The *heavens declare the glory of God*; the *skies proclaim the work of his hands*.
 Day after day they pour forth speech; night after night they reveal knowledge.
 {% ct 'Psalm 19:1-2, NIV' %}